ivucica/theoutcast/theoutcast/readme.txt

 10. CHANGE HISTORY

+Changes since 0.3.7
+* Implemented 0x28 "you died" packet
+* Fixes to change outfit packet (did not test them yet)
+* Diagonal moving using Home/End/Pageup/Pagedown (that is, 1/3/7/9 using keypad)
+* Includes the latest GLICT with skin support!
+Now, if we only had a better artist than me ... :)

 Changes since 0.3.61
 * Eagle sight of K-Zodron's noticed I put in 14x10 visible area, while it should have been 15x11.
 Thank you!
 * Using items works!
 Both "extended" and regular using is supported.